Dr Ruth McAreavey

 - Doyle C, McAreavey R. Patterns and processes of recent migration to Northern Ireland.
 Irish Geography 2016, 49(1).

 - McAreavey R. Understanding the association between rural ethnicity and inequalities in Shucksmith, M. & Brown, D. L. (eds.)
 Routledge International Handbook of Rural Studies.
 Routledge.
 In: Shucksmith, M. & Brown, D. L, ed.
 Routledge International Handbook of Rural Studies.
-London and New York: Routledge, 2016, pp.728.
+London and New York: Routledge, 2016.

 - McAreavey R. Minority and majority community integration in Northern Ireland: a matrix of tolerance.
 In: Honohan I; and Rougier N, ed.
 Tolerance and diversity in Ireland, north and south.
 Manchester: Manchester University Press, 2015, pp.114-134.

-- McAreavey R. Minority and majority community integration in Northern Ireland: a spectrum of tolerance in Honohan, I. and Rougier, N. (eds) Tolerance and Diversity in Ireland – North and South.
-Manchester: Manchester University Press, pp.114-134.
+- McAreavey R. Minority and majority community integration in Northern Ireland: a matrix of tolerance.
 In: Honohan, I. and Rougier, N, ed.
 Tolerance and Diversity in Ireland – North and South.
-Manchester: Manchester University Press.
-Manchester: Manchester University Press, 2015, pp.304.
+Manchester, UK: Manchester University Press, 2015, pp.304.

 - McAreavey R. Recent migrants to Northern Ireland: understanding new configurations of ‘community’.
 In: Murray, M. McKay, S. and Murtagh, B, ed.
 A Sense of Place: Multidisciplinary Essays in Honour of Malachy McEldowney.
-Belfast: Institute Spatial & Environmental Planning, Queen's University Belfast, 2015.
+Belfast, UK: Institute Spatial & Environmental Planning, Queen's University Belfast, 2015.

 - McAreavey R. On Being Let Loose in the Field: The Execution of Professional Ethics.
 Sociologia Ruralis 2014, 54(1), 71-93.